Boston Mayor Thomas M Menino

 Mayor of Boston

-12 March 2006: Boston Mayor Thomas M Menino has an enviable electoral track record and is on course to becoming the city’s longest-serving mayor.
+26 August 2009: Boston Mayor Thomas M Menino has an enviable electoral track record and is now the city’s longest-serving mayor.
 Menino is also the city’s first Italian-American mayor and took office in 1993 as acting mayor while city council president following Ray Flynn’s appointment as US ambassador to the Vatican.
 Hailed by supporters for his blue collar credentials, the mayor appears more comfortable watching the local Red Sox team than working his way through the New England Democratic establishment.

 Born in 1942 in the Hyde Park district of the city, he graduated from St. Thomas Aquinas High School before attending Chamberlayne Community College, where he obtained an associate’s degree in marketing.
 He later graduated with a BA in community planning from the University